dipsor/form-app/README.md

 ## Form App
 - Laravel app with react component to handle form.
-- all files are stored in storage/app folder.
+- all uploaded files are stored in storage/app folder.

 ### Install:
 1) Download the app by running: